-The transportation system inventory is included in Volume II.
+The transportation system inventory is included in Volume I Appendix A, and the 2012 Kitsap County Urban Growth Area (UGA) Sizing and Composition Remand Supplemental Environmental Impact Statement.
 It describes the existing transportation system in Kitsap County including: highways, streets and roads; public transportation; Washington State ferries; bicycle and pedestrian; and other modes such as rail, air transportation and freight movement.
-The traffic forecasts for 2025, based on the Kitsap County Future Land Use Map, are presented in Volume II.
+The traffic forecasts for 2025, based on the Kitsap County Future Land Use Map, are presented in the 2012 Kitsap County UGA Sizing and Composition Remand Supplemental Environmental Impact Statement.